J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Quantum scattering theory.md

 - With only _first order terms_, this is the [[#The Born Approximation|Born Approximation]]

 ### Green's function via Fourier transform
-- _Fourier transform_ of the retarded Green's function:
+- Using the _Fourier transform_ of the retarded Green's function:
 $$G_{k}^{+}(x,x')=\frac{1}{2\pi}\int_{-\infty}^{\infty}  \, dq \frac{\exp[iq(x-x')]}{E_{k}-\hbar^{2}q^{2}/2m} $$
 - There are _poles_ on the _real axis_
 - Due to [[Analytical classical mechanics#Propagators and causality|causality]], the negative pole is moved _down_ and the other is moved _up_